Michael Potter

 Copied!

-Mr. Potter’s notable assignments include supporting the bankruptcy-like restructuring of a toll and highways authority; leading the transformation of a large K-12 education organization as it navigated the COVID-19 pandemic; and leading high-profile investigations into education and public safety agencies.
+Mr. Potter’s notable assignments include supporting the bankruptcy-like restructuring of a toll and highways authority; leading the financial and operational transformation of many K-12 school districts; and leading high-profile investigations and performance reviews of major city departments and independent authorities.

-Prior to joining A&M, Mr. Potter spent six years with Grant Thornton LLP in Washington, D.C., where he provided financial support to various agencies of the Department of Homeland Security, including Immigration and Customs Enforcement, where he led the development of a comprehensive workforce model.
+Prior to joining A&M, Mr. Potter spent six years with Grant Thornton in Washington, DC, where he provided financial management and operational efficiency support to various government and non-profit organizations.

-Mr. Potter earned a bachelor’s degree in public administration from Oakland University and an MPA from Indiana University.
-He is a certified Project Management Professional and a Certified Six Sigma Green Belt.
+Mr. Potter earned a bachelor’s degree in public administration from Oakland University, and a master's degree in public affairs (MPA) (concentrations in local government and public financial management) from Indiana University.
+He is a certified Project Management Professional (PMP) and Six Sigma Green Belt.

 Cyberattacks on EdTech vendors and Student Information Systems are increasing, putting student data, district operations and community trust at risk.
 This article discusses the growing threats of third-party cyberattacks and provides actionable steps education leaders can take to protect their districts today.